LaurieQiu/LaurieQiu.github.io/_posts/2021-06-14-how to use rss.md

 It's actually very easy.
-First, install a RSS reader, such as *Feedly*.
+First, install an RSS reader, such as *Feedly*.
 Then,  follow the first 3 steps as listed below and you can figure out the rest  without having to refer to further steps.

 > 1. Copy the URL of an RSS feed.
 > 2. Paste the URL in the Feedly Search box and select the RSS feed from the list of sources.